appjs/appjs/docs/index.md

     });

 ## App
 __App__ is the entry point to AppJS.
-It is a singleton that is the central access point for appjs generated interfaces, application lifecycle, events, and in-process serving of files and routes to the browser.
+It is the access point for appjs generated interfaces, application lifecycle, events, and in-process serving of files and routes to the browser.

 * __app.serveFilesFrom(path)__: Set path to serve static files from when the browser requests from __http://appjs/*__
 * __app.createWindow(options)__: Creates a new hidden browser window with the given options and returns it.
 This window will begin loading immediately if it has a url to go to.